cybergarage/cyber-vrml97-java/README.md

 *1) Not support all matrix information

-# []{#anchor-30}License
+## License

-CyberVRML97 for Java is provided \"AS IS\".
+CyberVRML97 for Java is provided "AS IS".
 Licenser disclaims all warranties, including but not limited to, all express or implied warranties of merchant ability and fitness for a particular purpose.

 Everyone can use the CyberVRML97 for commerce or personal purposes free.
-However, If you want to distribute your software using the CyberVRML97, you have to add state that \"Portions of this software is based in part on the CyberVRML97 package written by Satoshi Konno\" into the program or document.
+However, If you want to distribute your software using the CyberVRML97, you have to add state that "Portions of this software is based in part on the CyberVRML97 package written by Satoshi Konno" into the program or document.

-# Document Revision History
+## Document Revision History

 | Modified     | Description                                             |
 |--------------|---------------------------------------------------------|